Integrative Care: Medicine + Lifestyle for Long-Term Health

 Examples:

-“Can lifestyle changes help reduce my blood pressure medication?”
+“Can lifestyle changes reduce my medication needs?”

-“What preventive steps can I take now for long-term wellness?”
+“What preventive steps can I take now?”

 5. Insurance & Payment Preparation

-Ask about out-of-pocket costs if uninsured.
+Ask about lab and program costs

 Comparing Integrative vs. Conventional Care